manifoldmarkets/manifold/docs/docs/api.md

 Feel free to use the API for any purpose you'd like.
 We ask that you:
 - Keep your bets to less than 10 per minute, amortized (transient spikes of over 10/min are okay).
 - Keep your reads to less than 100 per second.

+## Fees

+- A non-refundable transaction fee of M0.25 will be levied on any bet, sell, or limit order placed through the API, or by any account marked as a bot.
+- Comments placed through the API will incur a M1 transaction fee.

 ## Endpoints